conan-io/conan-io.github.io/_posts/2023-05-23-Conan-agnostic-deploy-dependencies.markdown

 comments: false
 title: "Conan 2.0 implements Conan-agnostic deployment of dependencies for developers"
 meta_title: "Conan 2.0 deployers can be used to create Conan-independent copy of the dependencies for developers - Conan Blog"
-meta_description: "Discover how to create a Conan-independent copy of the dependencies that can be used for developers without Conan, includig both library dependencies and tools"
+description: "Discover how to create a Conan-independent copy of the dependencies that can be used for developers without Conan, including both library dependencies and tools"
+keywords: "conan, conan2, independent, no python, copy dependencies, local development"
 ---

 Upgrading to a major version like 2.0 can take some effort, we know it, and we ourselves are also investing many resources to continue upgrading the packages in the ConanCenter central repository.
 But Conan 2.0's new architecture and design will allow to iterate better and faster on top of it, and this is the first of many additions to Conan 2.0 to come.